Pyrlang/Pyrlang/docs-src/source/cookbook.rst

 process and arrive into its ``self.inbox_``.
 The Process base class will constantly call ``self.handle_inbox()`` so you can check the messages yourself.

-.. note:: Because registering a process in the process dictionary introduces
-    an extra reference to your object, be sure to tell it explicitly to unregister: call ``self.exit(reason=None)`` (defined in Process class).

 .. code-block:: python

     class MyProcess(Process):